arashdn/dtt/README.md

 This repository contains resources developed within the following paper:

     A. Dargahi Nobari, and D. Rafiei.
-“DTT: An Example-Driven Tabular Transformer by Leveraging Large Language Models”.
+“DTT: An Example-Driven Tabular Transformer for Joinability by Leveraging Large Language Models”.

-You may check the [paper](https://arxiv.org/abs/2303.06748) ([PDF](https://arxiv.org/pdf/2303.06748)) for more information.
+You may check the [paper](https://dl.acm.org/doi/abs/10.1145/3639279) ([PDF](https://arxiv.org/pdf/2303.06748)) for more information.

 ## Requirements